tomaslin/grails-inviter/README.md

 Grails Inviter Plugin
 =====================

-***

-This is not the official repo for Grails Inviter Plugin.

-Do NOT fork this repo.

-The official repo is [tomaslin / grails-inviter](https://github.com/tomaslin/grails-inviter)

-***

 The grails inviter plugin allows you to quickly import contacts from various social networks and mail providers into your application.

 You can see it in action at http://inviter.cloudfoundry.com